-1.6.1.3 BOARD COMMITTEE ON ACADEMIC AND STUDENT AFFAIRS
+1.5.1.3 BOARD COMMITTEE ON ACADEMIC AND STUDENT AFFAIRS

 This committee is a standing committee of the Board of Trustees.
-It advises the Board on academic and student matters as directed by the Board of Trustees.
-This is a light-load committee for faculty.
+It advises the Board on academic and student matters as directed by the Board of Trustees and serves as a resource for the bord on matters related to academic and student affairs.